CJParry/parrychris_OneHit_P2/README.md

 I had a lot of trouble implementing a canvas with UI components, such as text.
 In the end I used a sprite on top of each player as an indicator.
 The players indicator dissapears when they lose.
 This should be improved in the next iteration.

+### Game Loop
 The game begins with players on opposite sides.
 The round is over when one player scores successful damage on the other player.
 This makes the scene restart, and essentially begins the next round.

 Although there is no total wins so far count, this is to be implemented at a later date.

 ### Most Technically Interesting/Challenging Parts of Prototype
 - Merging designers 3D background and other designers sprites/animations into project.